 The Waste Electrical and Electronic Equipment Regulations came into force on 2 January 2007 and applies the principle of Producer Responsibility to this sector under the European WEEE Directive.What is a Producer?
 Under the Waste Electrical and Electronic Equipment (WEEE) Regulations, a Producer is defined as any company who places EEE onto the UK market by:

 - Any company who undertakes any of the above activities is classed as a Producer regardless of company size, market share or selling technique.

-What are the obligations placed on Producers?There are a number of obligations placed on producers, this includes registration with a Producer Compliance Scheme (PCS) within 28 days of first placing EEE onto the UK market, ensuring that all new EEE is marked with the necessary symbols, providing information on reuse and treatment and financing the costs of collection, treatment, recovery and environmentally sound disposal of WEEE depending on the type of obligation.
-Our Compliance Scheme Transform can register your company and provide all the necessary support, including collection options and takeback solutions.
-Further information regarding the responsibilities and obligations of Producers click here to view our Guidance Notes.
+What WEEE Compliance obligations are placed on Producers?There are a number of WEEE Directive obligations placed on producers, this includes registration with a Producer Compliance Scheme (PCS) within 28 days of first placing EEE onto the UK market, ensuring that all new EEE is marked with the necessary symbols, providing information on reuse and treatment and financing the costs of collection, treatment, recovery and environmentally sound WEEE recycling and disposal depending on the type of obligation.
+Our WEEE Compliance Scheme, Transform, can register your company and provide all the necessary support, including collection options and takeback solutions.
+For further information regarding the responsibilities and obligations of Producers, contact us today.